 To me, an obvious healthy food enthusiast, there is nothing better than making a healthy dinner with fresh vegetables and herbs on a summer day.

-And this Skinny Tex Mex Bean Quinoa Casserole is perfect for that.
+And this quinoa casserole is perfect for that.
 The flavours scream summer to me: black beans, corn, bell peppers, cilantro, scallions and coconut milk.

 A hybrid of modern Mexican and Thai cuisines.
 Makes a perfect easy, healthy, vegetarian and gluten free dinner!